 There are many reasons to put the Isle of Coll on your Scotland itinerary – here are some of them:

 - Dark Sky Park: Stargazers and (hobby) astronomers will love the Isle of Coll and its incredibly dark night skies.
 There are no street lights on Coll and the island is far away from any other source of potential light pollution.
-Coll is an official Dark Sky Park -one of just two in Scotland.
+Coll is an official Dark Sky Park -one of three in Scotland.
 You will see more stars than you can handle!

 - Remote Getaway: The Isle of Coll requires some effort to get to, but once you’ve made the track, you will be rewarded with the satisfying feeling of remoteness and being away from it all.
 Whether you come alone and need time for yourself or bring your whole family to spend quality time together, Coll is the ideal place for a remote getaway.